Team-Wang-Lab/MOTRL/README.md

 The goal of MOTRL is to directly estimate optimal dynamic treatment regime (DTR) or tolerant DTR (tDTR) in a multi-stage multi-treatment setting.
-The user can self-define their preference on different priorities and the tolerant rate at each stages.
+The users can self-define their preference on different priorities and the tolerant rate at each stage.

 ## Installation